rossprogram/rossprogram.github.io/index.md

 Ross/USA:  Sunday June 21   to   Friday July 31, 2020

 ### CANCELLATION
-Ross/Asia 2020 has been __canceled__ in China.
+We might need to __cancel__ the 2020 Ross/Asia program in China.
-Travel restrictions resulting from the COVID-19 (coronavirus) outbreak have forced this cancellation.
-That program was scheduled from  July 5  to  August 7, 2020.
+Travel restrictions resulting from the COVID-19 (coronavirus) outbreak could require this cancellation.

-We hope to __RESCHEDULE__ the former Ross/Asia session to some location in the United States, with approximately the same dates.
-Unfortunately, many Chinese students will not be able to join this new program because of their delayed school schedules, or because of quarantines or travel restrictions.
+If Ross/Asia is canceled, we plan to __RESCHEDULE__ that session to a location in the United States, with approximately the same dates.
+Unfortunately, some Chinese students might not be able to join this new program because of their delayed school schedules, or because of quarantines or travel restrictions.